 |My grandma joyfully introduced me to the magic lands of opera, ballet art and travel.
 It wasnt until I was grown that I realized she was whistling in the dark for she had experienced a difficult life with very little money.
 When I told her I understood that her life had not been easy, she laughed and said "but Ive never been bored."
 She was my role model.|

 |Aunt "E" raised race horses in Kentucky.
 She also mothered 46 nieces and nephews sent to her at various times to be taught how to work.
 She always talked about these children as if they were horses she was training.
 Before she died she gave Peacepower its first donation.|

 |In the blue of his eyes or the curl of her hair, they are

 remembered.
 Filled with compassion and grace, strength and wisdom, She guided our lives,

 this woman, our mother.
 Her legacy endures; it infuses our days with lyrical spirit and

 bountiful love.
 Shedding light, sharing joy, this is our mother, grandmother and great

 We Love you, Children: Maureen, Morris, Linda, Diane, Thomas, Michael, Donald, and Rhonda.
 Grandchildren: Jay, Kimberly, Janeanne, Jennifer, Heather, Tonya, Timothy, Amy, Cara, Riley, Kevin, Kyle, Roxana, Breanne, Julia, Lindsey, Lauren.
-Great-Grandchildren: Alexandria, Tyler, Caitlin, Megan, Loren, Bailey, Kalie, Zachary, Justin, Ali, Jake, Matthew, Madeline, Julia, Summer, Olivia, Cole.
+Great-Grandchildren: Alexandria, Tyler, Caitlin, Bryn, Megan, Declan, Loren, Bailey, Kaylee, Dillon, Garret, Zachary, Justin, Ali, Jake, Matthew, Madeline, Julianna, Kadynce, Summer, Olivia, Cole.

 Angela Burdeau Desloge